 Palazzo Madama, Piazza Castello.
 The palace was recently refurbished, it is a large and very beautiful building with an excellent art collection and interesting exhibitions that change frequently.
 Palazzo website.

-The National Cinema Museum is an excellent collection which immerses you in the world of cinema with charm and style.
-It covers 3,200 square meters and spans five floors, which is a lot but the exhibits are arranged so well that you can absorb it all in a very relaxed way.
+The National Cinema Museum is an excellent collection immersing you in the world of cinema with charm and style.
 There are lots of original costumes and outfits, posters, and the brilliant Great Temple where you can recline in soft red chairs and watch classic Italian films.
 What’s not to love?
 Cinema Museum website.

 Torino’s Car Musuem (Museo dell’Automobile) houses over 170 vehicles, from 18th-century carriages to Formula 1 racers.
 The quality of the cars that you see is incredible.
 Located on the edge of Parco Valentino you can also have a nice walk along the river before/ after your visit.
 Car Museum website.Outside of Egypt, Torino’s Egyptian Museum has the largest collection of Egyptian artifacts.
 Which is quite impressive.
-A huge renovation was recently completed meaning the actual building is worth a visit alone.
+The actual building is worth a visit alone.
 The collection walks you through the history and civilisation of Egypt with lots of different objets d’art.
 Egyptian Museum website.

 The Modern & Contemporary Art Gallery, GAM, has over 40,000 works including paintings, sculptures, photographs, decorative arts, works on paper, films and videos.
 (That’s a lot).
 The exhibitions change frequently and the gallery itself is a beautiful space.
 Gallery website.Armeria Reale, Torino’s Royal Armoury contains one of the best exhibits of arms in Europe, dating back to the 16th century.
 Armoury website.

-Parco Valentino is the biggest park in the centre of Torino.
-This park is situated along the Po river and alongside open spaces there’s also a childrens playground, outdoor gym, duck pond, the Valentino Castle and the Medieval Village (Borgo Medievale).
+Parco Valentino is the biggest park in the centre of Turin running alongside the river Po.
 Throughout the park you can find little bars to take a coffee or snack.

 Porta Palazzo market is one of the biggest, cheapest and most diverse markets in Europe.
-While there are many markets throughout Torino this is the most extensive and generally makes an impression with the intensity of people, aromas, noise and overall confusion!
+Of all the markets in Turin this is the most extensive with its intensity of people, aromas and noise!

 Football!
-Torino has two football teams: Torino proper and Juventus.
-There is much rivalry between them, and between them and other European clubs.
+Turin has two football teams: Turin proper and Juventus.
 You can find a list of upcoming games and available tickets here.